alexandre-minydetornaco/Linkedin_Bot/README.md

 # Linkedin_Bot
+# STILL A WORK IN PROGRESS - LMK IF YOU HAVE ANY COMMENTS/MANAGE TO MAKE IT WORK
 Linkedin Bot that takes for input: a search keyword + a personalized message.
 It sends a connection request + a note to all the people matching the keyword criterion.

 For this to work, you need to create a new file in the same folder with the name: credentials.py